 Looking for a relatively easy hike to one of Southern Vermont’s most lovely waterfalls?
-The hike to Lye Brook Falls in Manchester, Vermont is a moderate 4.6-mile woodland walk that is easy enough for families with kids.
+The hike to Lye Brook Falls in Manchester, Vermont is a moderate 4.6-mile woodland walk that is easy enough for families with outdoor-loving kids.

 This hike is perfect for summer because the trail is shaded the whole time, and it’s one of our favorite hikes to bring guests who come to visit us in Bennington.
 Here’s an overview of this beautiful trail in the expansive Green Mountain National Forest.

 The Main Attraction: Lye Brook Falls

 Lye Brook Falls look different every time we visit and the flow of water is highly dependent on the time of year and local precipitation, but even during very dry summers, you will see some sort of waterfall, and it is always beautiful.

 At 125 feet tall, this is the closest big waterfall to our home in Bennington, Vermont, made up of several tiers of cascades and horsetails.
 Unfortunately, it’s not really possible to swim at Lye Brook Falls as the pools are quite shallow.

 Because the Lye Brook Falls hike is quite popular, I recommend hiking early in the morning and during the week if possible.
 The hike is very dog-friendly, and yes, we have seen plenty of dogs off-leash here.
 Our own dogs are usually leashed as one of them is currently jumpy and a little bit rude.

 If you do bring your dogs, please be sure to follow Leave No Trace Principals and clean up after them, as dog waste has become a huge problem on popular trails in Vermont.